Regulatory actions for April 3, 2025

 April 3, 2025

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accord, Averoa, Biogen, Connect, Denali, Helsinn, Valneva, Yingli.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Makani Science, Medivis.

 Briefs